-- 3.1.23 Digital aerial photography and Digital Terrain Model (DTM) LIDAR data was used to interpret and map geomorphological features within the developable areas of the site.
-This interpretation and the resulting geomorphological map, as shown in Figure 10.3.4 were subsequently verified during site walkover surveys undertaken by an experienced peatland geomorphologist and hydrologist in March and August 2021. - 3.1.24 The geomorphological features recorded are shown on Figure 10.3.4.
-The presence, characteristics and distribution of peatland geomorphological features have been defined to understand the hydrological function of the peatland, with reference to the balance of erosion and peat accumulation (or condition), and the sensitivity of peatland to potential land-use changes. - 3.1.25 Areas of the Proposed Development site have historically been intensively managed with significant areas of commercial forestry plantation and felling, with artificial drainage measures used.
+- 3.1.21 Digital aerial photography and Digital Terrain Model (DTM) LIDAR data was used to interpret and map geomorphological features within the Site.
+This interpretation and the resulting geomorphological map, as shown in Figure 10.3.4, Annex A were subsequently verified during site walkover surveys undertaken by an experienced peatland geomorphologist and hydrologist in April and June 2022. - 3.1.22 The geomorphological features recorded are shown on Figure 10.3.4, Annex A. The presence, characteristics and distribution of peatland geomorphological features have been defined to understand the hydrological function of the peatland, with reference to the balance of erosion and peat accumulation (or condition), and the sensitivity of peatland to potential land-use changes. - 3.1.23 Areas to the north and south of the Site have historically been intensively managed with significant areas of commercial forestry plantation and felling, with artificial drainage measures used.
 In some areas diffuse natural drainage systems were also noted.
-Within the commercial plantation and other forestry areas (Semi natural and/or Ancient Woodland) it was noted that the acrotelmic peat was highly modified as a result of planting and felling activities.
-No evidence of peat erosion or instability were generally noted within the forestry areas. - 3.1.26 No significant evidence of peat instability features were identified during the surveys, with very few haggs, groughs, or other peat erosion noted.
-Several localised areas of peat flushes were recorded across the Proposed Development site which displayed basal erosion of peat due to surface water run-off.
+Within the commercial plantation and other forestry areas (Semi natural and/ or Ancient Woodland) it was noted that the acrotelmic peat was highly modified as a result of planting and felling activities.
+No evidence of peat erosion or instability were generally noted within the forestry areas. - 3.1.24 No significant evidence of peat instability features was identified during the surveys, with very few haggs, groughs, or other peat erosion noted.
+Several localised areas of peat flushes were recorded across the Site which displayed basal erosion of peat due to surface water run-off.
 No major instability features, evidence of incipient instability or past landslides were noted.